 The Office for International Students and Scholars enhances and supports the educational, cultural and social dimension of international education at Smith College.
 We promote a diverse learning environment, support essential services and programs and assist international students in meeting their educational and career goals.

-Head over to the International Student Pre-Orientation page to learn more about this year's wonderful leaders!
+Head over to the International Student Pre-Orientation page to learn more about what's in store for our International Student Pre-Orientation program this year!

 visa delays in U.s. consulates - now cleared!